matinslh/Factera/README.md

 cd factera/

-In order to be able to run factera you have to be sure that you installed the requirements correctly.
+In order to be able to run factera, you have to be sure that you installed the requirements correctly.
 Requiremnets:

 1. perl: